amnn/typed-geomlab-report/report.md

 Firstly, errors are detected after all the constraints for a particular definition have been captured.
 We can only detect \textit{possible} type errors locally.
 When we verify that they are true errors, we will no longer know the precise source locations they originated from.
 Previously, as soon as a unification error was found, we could throw an error, and as the stack unwound, add source locations to it for context.
 Work on the \textit{Helium} compiler for \textit{Haskell}\ \cite{heeren2003helium} addresses similar issues.

 Secondly, errors occur w.r.t. a specific context.
 It is not immediately obvious how to convey this information to the programmer.
-We could relate the context to parts of the source program (namely case expressions and their arms), to the types they condition upon, or a combinition of the two.
+We could relate the context to parts of the source program (namely case expressions and their arms), to the types they condition upon, or a combination of the two.

 \subsection{Annotations}